JSchutza/Good_Pods/wiki_backup/user_stories_backup.md

 Then

 # Bonus --- Tags
-As a
-I want to
-  so that I can
+As a logged-in user, I want to be able to tag podcasts so that I can come back to them later.

   * ### Questions